xoraizw/Optimizing-Deep-Learning-with-Quantization/README.md

-Here's a detailed and polished GitHub README for your project:

----

 # Quantization: Exploring Trade-offs Between Precision and Performance

 Quantization is a model compression technique that reduces the precision of weights and activations, enabling significant memory and computational efficiency.
 This repository focuses on evaluating and comparing two key quantization strategies: